DiogocViana/BrainStation-Capstone-Project/README.txt

 Capstone Project
 Data Science Program
 TED Talk
-Author: John Card
+Author: Diogo Viana
-contact: card.john.jc@gmail.com
+contact: d.cviana@otutlook.com

 The principal objective of my project is to assist the TED talk speaker to achieve a high number of views based on the choice of the description